jehy/wp-noexternallinks/tags/3.5.8/readme.txt

 ####Please!
 If you don't rate my plugin as 5/5 - please write why - and I will add or change options and fix bugs.
 It's very unpleasant to see silient low rates.

-####Donate or help?
-If you want to ensure the future development and support of this plugin, you can make donation [on this page](http://jehy.ru/donate.en.html) or just write about this plugin in your blog.

 == Changelog ==